The Winter Garden | A Chore Checklist Helps Create a Wonderland for All Seasons

 Leave flower heads on perennials such as black-eyed Susans and purple coneflower, as well as perennial stalks and ornamental grasses, for food and shelter for birds, insects and other wildlife.
 Such leftovers also give the winter garden some architectural character.
 Native plants left to go to seed also provide a healthy food source for wildlife.
 However, do put blackened, moldy plants and sticks in the trash to prevent disease, and place old vegetables and tired annuals in the compost bin.

 Don’t be so tidy in the outskirts of your yard.
 Piles of sticks and leftover flower stalks are home to insects overwintering.
 Many of these are beneficial critters, so allowing them to stay for the winter makes one less chore and gives them a home.

 Turning heavy or clay-packed soil and adding compost makes it easier to dig in the spring.
 Even frozen, exposed clay soil benefits from air and wet winter moisture.
 Clear overgrown vegetation and move plants and small trees such as evergreens that would benefit from a new location.
 New varieties can be added to the landscape where holes appear.

 Shred leaves and allow them to settle into the lawn or spread them in the perennial beds to feed the soil.
 Repair broken tools or take them to the repair shop.
 It is a good time to sharpen and oil them.
+Now is the perfect time to prepare the garden for winter, so be sure to service your chainsaw with high viscosity chainsaw oils instead of motor oil.
 Any damaged areas on trellises, gates, fences and arbors show up nicely once the leaves fall, and now is the perfect time to get outside and fix these problems.
 Days over 40 degrees offer a good opportunity for a fresh coat of paint.